dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-set-the-tab-order.md

 ## Programmatic

-01. Set the <xref:System.Windows.Forms.Control.TabIndex%2A> property to a numerical value.
+01. Set the `TabIndex` property to a numerical value.

     ```vb
     Button1.TabIndex = 1